Insight - Neuroscience in court: My brain made me do it

 WHERE WILL IT END?

 Experts say it's almost inevitable that neuroscience and law will become yet more intertwined.
-After all, while neuroscience seeks to find out how the brain functions and affects behavior, the law's main concern is with regulating behavior.
+After all, while neuroscience seeks to find out how the brain functions and affects behaviour, the law's main concern is with regulating behaviour.

 Yet many are uneasy about the use in courts of law - and in matters of life and death - of basic science that is only just creeping out of the lab.